tortoise/tortoise-orm/docs/connections.rst

     Any attempt to modify or override its behaviour at runtime is risky and not recommended.

-Please refer to :ref:`this example<example_two_databases>` for a detailed demonstration of how developers can use this in practice.
+Please refer to :ref:`this example<example_two_databases>` for a detailed demonstration of how this API can be used in practice.

 API Reference